mziomek11/issues-tracker/README.md

 ## Local development

 In order to start application locally you need to install docker and docker-compose on your machine first.
 Then you can start everything with `docker-compose up -d` command.
 First launch of the application may take a while, because all dependencies must be downloaded.
-When everything is ready (you can check that by visiting http://localhost/eureka and seeing @TODO Image) you will have access to the following sites:
+When everything is ready (you can check that by visiting http://localhost/eureka and seeing [here](images/eureka.png)) you will have access to the following sites:

 - Frontend application - http://localhost
 - Api documentation - http://localhost/swagger